 Today, thanks to a largely electronic banking system, modern money launderers have become experts in hiding both the source and destination of money through complex international banking transactions.
 For example, a money launderer can set up hundreds of separate bank accounts around the world in different names.
 He can then deposit small amounts of dirty money in each account so as not to draw attention.
 This is called layering.
 Withdrawals from these accounts are equally complex and layered, making it hard for investigators to follow the paper trail.

 Foreign or "offshore" bank accounts are a popular place to hide both illegal and legally earned income.
-By law, any U.S. citizen with money in a foreign bank account must submit a document called a Report of Foreign Bank and Financial Accounts (FBAR) [source: Internal Revenue Service].
+By law, any U.S. citizen with money in a foreign bank account must submit a document called a Report of Foreign Bank and Financial Accounts (FBAR) [source: IRS].
 But that doesn't stop millions of Americans from secretly funneling money into untraceable offshore accounts.

-The IRS initiated a voluntary offshore disclosure program in 2009, promising limited penalties and no criminal prosecution to people who come clean about unreported money in foreign banks.
-So far, it has collected $4.4 billion in back taxes from 33,000 separate voluntary disclosures [source: Internal Revenue Service].
-Also in 2009, the United States signed a treaty with Switzerland to gain unprecedented access to the Swiss bank accounts of Americans suspected of tax evasion [source: Internal Revenue Service].
+From 2009 to 2018, the IRS ran a voluntary offshore disclosure program promising limited penalties and no criminal prosecution to people who come clean about unreported money in foreign banks.
+In that time, it collected $11.1 billion in back taxes from more than 56,000 separate voluntary disclosures [source: IRS].
+Also in 2009, the United States signed a treaty with Switzerland to gain unprecedented access to the Swiss bank accounts of Americans suspected of tax evasion [source: IRS].